staltz/staltz.com/_posts/2016-03-16-all-js-libraries-should-be-authored-in-typescript.md

 Types are there whether you like it or not.
 APIs never accept "whatever" and output "whatever".
 There are always preconditions and postconditions.
 Good library APIs have good contracts.

 Usually, a method accepts either a string or a number or a function or an object, etc.
 Even if the method accepts objects with varied structure, you always have some assumptions of what is a valid object or not.
-For instance, maybe all the properties are optional and some of them are `payload`, `port`, `ignore`, `host`, but these are usually a limited amount of predefined properties, and e.g. `paload` would be an invalid property.
+For instance, maybe all the properties are optional and some of them are `payload`, `port`, `ignore`, `host`, but these are usually a limited amount of predefined properties, and e.g. the typo `paload` would be an invalid property.

 The types are there.
 Instead of leaving them implicit, you can just make them explicit.
 Interfaces are a good way of defining the structure of valid objects.